photo by Janko Ferlič on Unsplash

 Try to get outside for a walk with your baby in the carrier or stroller as many days as possible.
 Even if it’s just for 15 or 30 minutes.
 It all counts!

-Get a minimum of 15-20 minutes of direct sun exposure each day without sunscreen (to optimize vitamin D levels).
+Get a minimum of 15-20 minutes of direct sun exposure each day without sunscreen to optimize your vitamin D levels.

 Find time to let go, disconnect, unwind, and have fun each day.